milan-karajovic-eng/DGS-GrqphQL-Gradle-War/README.md

 docker-compose up
 ```
 - After application is success started, let’s just use the GraphiQL tool to run test queries.
 It is automatically included in the application by the Netflix DGS library.
 We may display it by invoking the URL http://localhost/test-milan-karajovic-presscetnric-0.0.1-SNAPSHOT/graphiql .(securyti is implemented.
- - Username and password is in  the file src\main\resources\application.properties
+ - Username and password are in  the file src\main\resources\application.properties
   ![Alt text](Documentation/GraphQL-Dashboard00.jpg)
  - GraphQL tool dashboard.
 There are all Queries and Mutations:
   ![Alt text](Documentation/GraphQL-Dashboard01.jpg)